caolanmaguire/driver_awareness/README.md

 # driver-alertness-project
-This is a python project I developed for analysing the alertness of a driver by using facial recognition to detection how many times the driver blinks, keeps their eyes closed for and yawns.
-Personal project
+project developed for analysing the mode of travel of a forklift vehicle and to check if the driver is watching that way